From what it is to how to get rid of it, this is your plan for protecting your almighty six-pack (or general six-pack area) from diastasis recti.

 Add this to your list of workout injuries you’d rather not get: diastasis recti, the splitting of your abdominal area, which can cause anything from mild discomfort to significant pain.
-Diastasis recti repair can require weeks or months of rehab or even surgery to fix.
+Repairing diastasis recti for men can require weeks or months of rehab or even surgery to fix.
 Luckily, in milder cases, diastasis recti exercises that target the abs can help.

 If you’ve heard of diastasis recti at all (which likely you haven’t), it might have been in conjunction with your wife’s delivery.
 The condition most often affects pregnant people (about 60% of them develop it, according to the Cleveland Clinic), most commonly during their third trimester as the growing fetus presses up and out against the abdominal wall.
 When this happens, the rectus abdominis — those two vertical bands of muscle that make up the so-called six-pack — begin to separate.
 After childbirth, bowling ball having been removed, the abdominal muscles pull back together.
 Or at least, they should.
 When they don’t, this is called diastasis recti.

 “Diastasis recti is the abnormal separation of the rectus abdominis muscles,” says Dr. Lorenzo Masci, a sports medicine specialist based in the UK.
 “Usually these muscles — also known as the six-pack muscles — are joined in the middle by connective tissue.”
 This tissue holds the muscles together, giving abs their definition, he explains, and it’s designed to stretch if the size of the abdomen grows.